-As part of its annual review process, staff, the financial advisor and bond counsel reviewed both the Debt Management and Swap Policy.
-Language was added to the Debt Management Policy to expand the application to products similar to a commercial paper program and new language was added to the Swap Policy requiring West Basin to utilize the services of the qualified independent swap advisor for both the evaluation and execution of all future swap transactions, as well as with the ongoing monitoring and valuation of all swap transactions.
-This information was also brought to the Board of Directors in January 2014 for their review and consideration for re-adoption.
-The West Basin Board also considered and approved the minor recommendations needed to the Investment Policy in January 2014.
+As part of its annual review process, staff, West Basin's financial advisor and bond counsel reviewed both the Debt Management and Swap Policy.
+As a result of that review, language was added to the Debt Management Policy to update reference to financial advisors and new language was added regarding compliance with continuing disclosure requirements.
+A new section was added to the Swap Policy regarding conformance with Dodd-Frank which describes the legislative and regulatory compliance pertaining to swap advisors as West Basin utilizes the services of a qualified independent swap advisor for both the evaluation and execution of all future swap transactions, as well as with the ongoing monitoring and valuation of all swap transactions.
+Along with updating the Debt Management and Swap Policy, West Basin also reviewed its Designated Funds Policy and made some minor changes.
+This information was brought to the Board of Directors in February 2015 for their review and consideration for re-adoption.